-SLU-Madrid's Department of Fine and Performing Arts offers five areas of study for all students to explore: art history, dance, music, studio and theatre.
+SLU-Madrid's Department of Fine and Performing Arts offers five areas of study for all students to explore: art history, dance, music, studio art and theatre.
 Each discipline encourages reflection on the world around us through art.

-At SLU-Madrid, our art history faculty specialize in a variety of different areas of expertise, ranging from ancient Greece to modern and contemporary art in Europe and the Americas.
+At SLU-Madrid, our art history faculty specialize in a variety of areas of expertise, ranging from ancient Greece to modern and contemporary art in Europe and the Americas.
 The department offers the full range and diversity of courses for students to complete Saint Louis University’s major or minor in art history.

-Unique features of our program include:
+Other features of our program include:

-- Visits to private collections that are inaccessible to the general public
+- Visits to private collections that are inaccessible to the general public.

-- Internship opportunities in museums both in Spain and the United States
+- Internship opportunities in museums both in Spain and the United States.

 For more information about art history at SLU-Madrid, contact Fabiola Martínez, Ph.D., program coordinator, at firstname.lastname@example.org.

-Flamenco is a centuries-old expression of Spanish popular culture that came from the blending of Andalusian folk dancing with choreographic elements from the Roma community that settled in the south of Spain.
+Flamenco is a centuries-old expression of Spanish popular culture that came from blending Andalusian folk dancing with choreographic elements from the Roma community that settled in the south of Spain.
 It is characterized by the rhythmic integration of the dancer as a member of the ensemble — think a sort of a percussionist — with the music.

 Saint Louis University offers a B.A. in Music that prepares students to enter graduate programs in music history or performance.
-Graduates have also gone directly into the job market in areas of music management, arts education and church music.
+Graduates have also gone directly into the job market in music management, arts education and church music.

-At SLU-Madrid you’ll have the chance to join our concert choir, which performs music from a variety of time periods, countries and styles, with a special emphasis on Spanish choral music.
+At SLU-Madrid, you'll have the chance to join our concert choir, which performs music from a variety of time periods, countries and styles, with a special emphasis on Spanish choral music.
 No previous musical study or choral experience is required.